St. John's, Newfoundland and Labrador: Language

-English was mother tongue spoken by the majority of residents of St. John's (92.9%) with the second most common language, Chinese, as the mother tongue of 1.1% of the population.
+English is the mother tongue spoken by the majority of residents of St. John's (92.9%).

+In the Province, as a whole, Chinese is the second most common language; it is the mother tongue of 1.1% of the population.
 French is the mother tongue of 0.6% of the population.
 99.5% of the population speak French or English or both.

 Religion

 According to the 2021 census, religious groups in St. John's included: